 Equality Act 2010: reasonable adjustments

-Know the rules about providing reasonable adjustments for pupils, staff and parents with disabilities, and be clear on how to decide whether an adjustment would be 'reasonable' – including adjustments for school trips and after-school clubs.
+Understand the rules about providing reasonable adjustments for pupils, staff and parents with disabilities.
+Be clear on how to decide whether an adjustment would be 'reasonable', including adjustments for school trips and after-school clubs.

 - Definition of disability